vanixyz/ost_lab/README.md

-#This is my Readme file for ost and and i will be working here on it
+#This is the readme file and bob will work on it

 //CALORIE ESTIMATION & RECOGNITION HEALTH TRACKING WEBAPP